 We have formed a Sustainability Working Group comprised of representatives from our undergraduates, postgraduates, academics, and support staff, who will generate policies to help us reach net zero.
-Our new College Climate Change Champion, freshwater and marine ecologist Associate Professor Michelle Jackson.
+The group is chaired by our college Climate Change Champion, freshwater and marine ecologist Associate Professor Michelle Jackson.
 Professor Jackson’s research investigates the response of individual ecosystems to environmental change and global heating.

-We are already becoming a greener college across multiple fronts:
+We are already making progress on multiple fronts:

 - Lighting: All tungsten lights in the college will be replaced when they expire with efficient LEDs, a process which is currently halfway complete.
 Sensors are being installed in communal rooms to save energy through unecessary lighting.

 - Heating: Smart Building Management systems have been installed across the site to monitor, manage and adjust boiler performance.
 Thermostatic radiator valves are being installed to heat more efficiently, and we are currently piloting the use of water ionisation technology in boiler feeds.
 Solar panels and ground source heat pumps are installed on two student accommodation buildings for low-carbon heating.
 Our latest accommodation block utilised CLT rather than traditional concrete to reduce energy use both during manufacturing and in its operation now.

 - Food: We have revised and improved our vegetarian and vegan menu, and on Mondays we serve only plant-based food in our dining hall.
 Ingredients are sourced locally whenever possible, and fish is now purchased from Marine Stewardship Council certified sustainable suppliers.
-Following kitchen refurbishments in 2020-21, our kitchens will use induction cookers to prepare food more efficiently and without need for fossil fuels.
+Following kitchen refurbishments in 2020-21, our kitchens will use induction cookers to prepare food more energy efficiently and without need for fossil fuels.